sbn-psi/dmsp/LDDTesting/LDDTestingOverview.md

 * LDDTool
   * Catches many problems with a dictionary while it is being generated.
 * LDDPreflight
-  * Runs several of the new rules proposed at this meeting, and raises any voilations.
+  * Runs several of the new rules proposed at this meeting, and displays any violations.

 ## Using static analysis tools